diogopipas/CV-Express/QUICK_START.md

 You'll know everything is working when:

 1. ✅ Onboarding completes and saves preferences
-2. ✅ Resume upload extracts skills (and optionally detailed data with OpenAI)
+2. ✅ Resume upload extracts skills (and optionally detailed data with Gemini)
 3. ✅ Jobs added to queue show match scores
 4. ✅ Queue shows match reasons breakdown
 5. ✅ Approved jobs can be processed in batch